 The Education Department offers a variety of academic and life skills programs.
 Tutoring in literacy/remedial reading is provided by qualified prison tutors, literacy volunteers, and teachers.
 All tutors are LVA certified.
 Academic classes include basic computer instruction, GED prep, typing, English, horticulture, science, and college prep math.
 College classes are also offered over ITV (interactive television).
 Special programs, such as art, creative writing, music, literature, language, and a pre-release exit program, are also offered by the Education Department.

 Mental Health Services

-The Mental Health Service Department assures assessment and treatment planning for all prisoners with major mental illnesses or behavioral disorders.
+The Mental Health Service Department assures assessment and treatment planning for all residents with major mental illnesses or behavioral disorders.
 Treatment includes individual supportive counseling, cognitive-behavioral psychotherapy, group therapy, and psychopharmacological medications as indicated.
 The department also provides crisis intervention, discharge planning, staff training, and psycho-educational groups, e.g. anger management relapse prevention, sex offenders.
-The mental health staff work closely with security and medical personnel, as well as with other agencies to provide consistency and continuity of patient-prisoner care and treatment.
+The mental health staff work closely with security and medical personnel, as well as with other agencies to provide consistency and continuity of patient-resident care and treatment.

 Substance and Abuse Services

 Individual Counseling - One on one counseling services provided to those who request it (focusing on recovery issues).
 Initial appointments address assessment and evaluation leading to development of a treatment plan, prioritizing treatment issues appropriate to the individual.The Substance Abuse Department provides the following services: